How to Adjust Saddle Height on One Side More than the Other

 Flip Saddle

 Flip the saddle 180 degrees, then place it on the other side of the sandpaper, again with only the treble side on the sandpaper.
-Your downward finger pressure while sanding will vary, and so flipping the saddle will help obtain a flat bottom.
+Your downward finger pressure while sanding will vary, and so flipping the saddle regularly will help to obtain a flat bottom.
 Do 15 strokes again only on the treble side, then five strokes with the whole saddle to keep the bottom flat.
-Adjust the number of strokes as needed, then repeat this process until the line is reached.
-This will take time and patience, but for most people should take about 30 to 60 minutes.
+Adjust the number of strokes as needed, then repeat the above process until the line is reached.
+This will take time and patience, but for most people should take about 30 to 60 minutes depending on how much material needs to be removed.

 Other Methods